AlexTrebs/shortcut/README.md

 1. Go to chrome://settings/search.
 2. Click "Manage search engines and site search".
 3. Click "Add" next to "Site search".
-4. Fill the url to be `http://localhost:3000/api/get?keyword=%s`
+4. Fill the url to be `http://localhost:8035/api/get?keyword=%s`
 5. Fill out the rest of the details and save.

 #### <b><u>Mozilla Firefox:</u></b>
 1. Go to about:preferences#search.
-2. Click "Search Shortcuts".
+2. Click "Search Shortcut".
 3. Click "Add".
-4. Fill the url to be `http://localhost:3000/api/get?keyword=%s`
+4. Fill the url to be `http://localhost:8035/api/get?keyword=%s`
 5. Fill out the rest of the details and save.

 #### <b><u>Microsoft Edge:</u></b>
 1. Go to edge://settings/searchEngines?search=address.
 2. Click "Add" next to "Site search".
-3. Fill the url to be `http://localhost:3000/api/get?keyword=%s`
+3. Fill the url to be `http://localhost:8035/api/get?keyword=%s`
 4. Fill out the rest of the details and save.

 #### <b><u>Brave:</u></b>
 1. Go to brave://settings/search.
 2. Click "Manage search engines and site search".
 3. Click "Add" next to "Site search".
-4. Fill the url to be `http://localhost:3000/api/get?keyword=%s`
+4. Fill the url to be `http://localhost:8035/api/get?keyword=%s`
 5. Fill out the rest of the details and save.

 #### <b><u>Vivaldi:</u></b>
 1. Go to vivaldi://settings/search.
 2. Click "Search Engines".
 3. Click "Add" next to "Site search".
-4. Fill the url to be `http://localhost:3000/api/get?keyword=%s`
+4. Fill the url to be `http://localhost:8035/api/get?keyword=%s`
 5. Fill out the rest of the details and save.

 ## 5. <a name="arch"></a> Architecture <small><sup>[Top ▲](#table-of-contents)</sup></small>